How to choose the best running shoe? That fits your style

-For instance, if you plan on running on a track or court that is flat and offers grip, then lighter weight shoes and less traction would be the right choice.
-Yet, in case of trail running, good traction, support, and cushion for the uneven ground would be the best mixture.
+For instance, if you plan on running on a track or court that is flat and offers grip, then lighter-weight shoes and less traction would be the right choice.
+Yet, in the case of trail running, good traction, support, and cushion for the uneven ground would be the best mixture.

 Racing or Training

 In most cases, serious runners use different running pairs for racing and for training.
 Usually, you tend to use a training shoe for longer milage and a race shoe that’s lighter but better used for shorter periods of time, depending on the race.
 No matter what is your choice, you have to wear your shoes before you hit race day, or put in the longer runs.

 When the moment of truth comes, it all comes down to how you feel when you put them on.
 If the shoes feel so comfortable that you’re filling you are barefoot, to the point that you don’t really notice you’re wearing them, then it’s probably a great choice.
 Or if they almost melt into the background from the moment you slip them on.